Steeple Grange Light Railway: Hudson

-This locomotive is quite an oddity, being home built.
+This locomotive is unusual, being home built.
 The SGLR was originally started with stock from Ladywash Mine, near Eyam in Derbyshire.
-The only locomotive was No.6, which was in a very poor, nonfunctioning state.
-Before Greenbat arrived, it was decided that one of the four wheel Ladywash Hudson manriders should be converted to a locomotive.
+The only locomotive was No.6, which was in a very poor condition.
+Before Greenbat arrived, it was decided that one of the four-wheel Ladywash Hudson manriders should be converted to a locomotive.
 This was done by Alwyn Ambrey in 1988, using a Villiers engine and transmission from a cricket pitch roller.
-It resulted in being able to seat 2 passengers and the driver.
-The drive was geared too highly for the engine to cope with the gradient on the line.
-This, and the engine being in poor state, meant it was used very little.
+It was able to seat two passengers and the driver, but the drive was geared too highly for the engine to cope with the gradient on the line.
+This and the engine being in poor state meant it was used very little.

 The locomotive was worked on by various people in the late 1990s, finally being finished by J Scott in 2003.
 Scott refurbished the engine, thus largely solving the underpowering problem, and fitted a much better braking system.
 Two years later, a new engine was found.
-It is basically the same as the old one, but has a 3:1 reduction gearbox fitted.
-Although there is still some tinkering to be done, this addition has greatly improved the locomotives haulage.
-The locomotive is not in regular use because of its insufficient haulage capacity and not having the required horsepower to climb the grade before Middleton station.
+It is functionally the same as the old one, but has a 3:1 reduction gearbox fitted.
+Although not a complete fix, this addition has greatly improved its haulage capacity.
+The locomotive is not in regular use because of its insufficient pulling capacity and horsepower required to climb the grade before Middleton station.